 If you haven't filed taxes for several years, or if you've never filed taxes, you can still file a late return.
-However, you may not receive any tax refunds since they generally expire after three years.
+However, you might not receive any tax refunds, since they generally expire after three years.
 If that's the case, focus instead on filing your late tax returns as soon as possible so you can get caught up and protect your refunds in the future.

-Filing a late return can be stressful, and the stress can be worse if you have several years of tax returns to prepare instead of just one.
+Filing a late return can be stressful, especially if you have several years of tax returns to prepare instead of just one.
 But if you can spare a couple of weekends, you can catch up with the IRS.

-The key to successfully filing a late tax return is finding all of your tax documents.
+The key to successfully filing a late tax return is to find all of your tax documents.

 The wage and income transcript will not show any information related to state and local tax withholdings.

 If the state you live in has an income tax, you should try to find your original W-2 forms or contact the state's revenue or taxation division to see whether it has any information about your state withholding.

 Claiming a Late Refund

-In most instances, you have three years to claim a refund.
+In most cases, you have three years to claim a refund.
 The three-year period starts with the original filing deadline.
 After that period is up, the IRS cannot send you a refund check.
 Your refund has then expired, so to speak.
-For instance, a 2015 tax refund would have expired on April 15, 2019.
-(The original deadline was on April 15, 2016, plus three years.)
+For instance, a 2015 tax refund would have expired on April 15, 2019 (three years past the original deadline of April 15, 2016).

 If you're due a refund, there's no penalty for filing the return late.

 Penalties kick in only if you owe the IRS.
-If you owe, the IRS will assess two different penalties plus interest.
+If you do, the IRS will assess two different penalties plus interest.
 There's a failure-to-file penalty (up to 5% per month that you are late, up to a maximum of 25%).
 Then there's the failure-to-pay penalty (generally 0.5% of your unpaid taxes, per month, up to 25%).
 And then there's interest on the taxes you didn't pay.
 The IRS sets the interest rate every quarter.